JaySuryaa28/Short-Urls/README.md

 ---

-## 📄 License
+## License

-This project is developed for educational and hackathon purposes.
+This project is licensed under the MIT License.

 ---